 The first year of a general college course in physics extending through two years.
-The course work consists of class recitations in which the basic material of physics is presented largely by means of analytical solutions to problems.
-A bi-weekly demonstration lecture by staff members from various departments illustrates some of the more interesting applications of physics.
+The course work consists of class recitations in which the basic material of physics is is presented largely by means of analytical solutions to problems.
+A bi-weekly demonstration lecture by staff members from various illustrates some of the more interesting application of physics.
 The weekly laboratory allows some choice of problem on the part of the student.
-In addition to many standard experiments, some material is provided for original experiments.
+In addition to many standard experiments, some material is provided for original experiments

-Text: Mechanics, Heat and Sound, Sears.
+Text: Introduction to Mechanics and Heat, Frank

-Instructors: Leighton, Strong, Watson, and Graduate Assistants.
+Instructors: Leighton, Strong, Watson, and Graduate Assistant